spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/install-agent-host.md

 ---

-Agent Mode allows you to bring your own host, regardless of its architecture and Operating System (OS), to be managed by Pallete and to operate as nodes in your Kubernetes clusters.
+Agent Mode allows you to bring your own host, regardless of its architecture and Operating System (OS), to be managed by Palette and to operate as nodes in your Kubernetes clusters.
 For example, you can use an [AWS EC2 instance](https://aws.amazon.com/ec2/), a [Raspberry Pi](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.raspberrypi.com/&ved=2ahUKEwi-38Gt__SIAxU2CnkGHeU6Ha8QFnoECAkQAQ&usg=AOvVaw12ldjgQls5EV3KbUmJD0nz), a